In This Article

 Signs and symptoms of DKA include:

-In pregnant women, elevated ketone levels are a sign of gestational diabetes.
+In pregnant women, elevated maternal urinary ketones are a sign of gestational diabetes.
 Gestational diabetes is a type of diabetes that occurs only during pregnancy.

 Regular exercise is great for your health.
 However, too much can overwork your body.

 Too much exercise can cause both blood sugar and insulin levels to drop.
 Low insulin forces your body to burn fat, causing your ketone levels to rise.